tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 ~~~~
 {: #bottom-stack title="SSL or VPN label at bottom of label stack."}

-> In some cases, the position of the SSI may not be at a fixed position
+> In some cases, the position of the GISS may not be at a fixed position
 in the MPLS label header.
-In this case, the SSI label can show up in any
+In this case, the GISS label can show up in any
 position in the in the MPLS label stack.
 To help transit router identify
-the position of the SSI label, a special purpose label (ideally a base
+the position of the GISS label, a special purpose label (ideally a base
 special purpose label (bSPL)) can be used. {{!I-D.kompella-mpls-mspl4fa}}
 proposes a new bSPL called Forwarding Actions Identifier (FAI) that is assigned
 to alert of the presence of multiple actions and action data (including the
-presence of the SSI) that are carried within the MPLS label stack.
+presence of the GISS) that are carried within the MPLS label stack.

 > The slice policy ingress boundary node, in
-this case, imposes two labels: the FAI label and a forwarding actions label that includdes the SSI.
+this case, imposes two labels: the FAI label and a forwarding actions label that includdes the GISS.
 to identify the slice aggregate that the packets belong to as shown in
 {{sli-sl}}.

 ~~~~
-     SR Adj-SID:          SSI: 1001
+     SR Adj-SID:          GISS: 1001
         9012: P1-P2
         9023: P2-PE2